 Thursday, May 17, 2012

-This book was really cute.
+Kate Klise's In the Bag was a really cute read.
 It wasn't intensely literary.
 It wasn't a heavy and emotional novel.
 It was an easy and enjoyable read.

 The primary characters are Daisy Sprinkle (yes, I know) who is a chef of all trades and Andrew (whose last name I have no idea about right now).
 Daisy and Andrew aren't the only characters in the book, though.
 They each - separately - have a teenage child.